Moving In - Fall 2016

 Non-Boiler Gold Rush Participant

-Early check-in: All residents have the option to check in early for an additional fee per person per day, beginning at 9:00 a.m. on Saturday, August 16 through Thursday, August 21, 2014.
-Optional meal service will be available for an additional fee per day from Saturday, August 16 through Thursday, August 21, 2014.
+Early check-in: All residents have the option to check in early for an additional fee per person per day, beginning at 8:00 a.m. on Monday, August 15 through Thursday, August 18, 2016.
+Optional meal service will be available in the Purdue Dining & Catering’s residential dining courts for an additional fee per day from Monday, August 15 through Thursday, August 18, 2016.
+Payment to be made at the entrance to the dining court.
+Students who use BoilerExpress will receive a discount.
+Cash and credit card are also accepted.

 Regular Check In